william6542/william6542.github.io/Books.markdown

 ---
 The first update of this list is taken from my "books read" Word document.

-Unlike most other pages, scrolling down will lead to the present; this reverse order is also a function of the fact that I coped this from my old Word Document.
+Unlike most other pages, scrolling down will lead to the present; this reverse order is because I coped this list from my old Word Document.
+This list does not include pdfs, papers, essays, articles, and such that I have read.

 #### Before Reed
 Iliad